Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 Ciutadella, Menorca’s old capital

-On the western coast of Menorca, Ciutadella is known for its historical architecture, fishing harbour, and rich cultural heritage.
+On the western coast of Menorca, Ciutadella is known for its historical architecture, fishing harbor, and rich cultural heritage.
 You can explore the Bastió de Sa Font (the remains of the old city walls), now a historical museum space, or visit the Museu Municipal de Ciutadella, housed in a former convent and showcasing cultural exhibits.

 Easy clifftop hiking